phcompeau/biological_modeling_course/_pages/coronavirus/tutorial_rmsd.md

 Your results should look like the following:
 ![image-center](../assets/images/RMSDResult4.png){: .align-center}

-**STOP:** If you are interested, apply what you have learned in this tutorial to compute the RMSD between the SARS-CoV-2 spike protein and every one of the predicted models of this protein that we generated from homology modeling.
+**STOP:** If you are interested, apply what you have learned in this tutorial to compute the RMSD between the SARS-CoV-2 spike protein and every one of the [predicted models](../_pages/coronavirus/files/RMSD_Tutorial.zip) of this protein that we generated from homology modeling.
+Consult the included readme for reference.
 {: .notice--primary}

 We are now ready to head back to the main text, where we will discuss the RMSD calculations for all models.
 Were they successful in predicting the structure of the SARS-CoV-2 spike protein?